Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

-To ensure data quality, we removed duplicate PR entries and filtered out incomplete or non-compilable code snippets.
-Since Lovion’s review comments were originally written in German, we translated them into English using machine translation to create a linguistically unified dataset compatible with the CodeReviewer benchmark.
-To ensure translation fidelity and domain relevance, we manually reviewed a stratified sample of the translated comments.
+These five repositories correspond to distinct modules of Lovion GmbH’s enterprise asset management platform, covering user interface, data access, visualization, workflow automation, and testing components.
+They differ in functionality and code complexity, providing a representative view of industrial C\# development practices.
+All repositories are actively maintained under Lovion’s internal quality assurance policies, including mandatory peer review and continuous integration (CI) checks, ensuring that the extracted PRs and comments are high-quality and production-grade.

+To complement the industrial dataset, we integrated the publicly available CodeReviewer benchmark~\cite{li2022automating}.
+This addition enhanced data volume and supported stable model training.
+While the Lovion repositories provided rich, domain-specific review data representative of real industrial practices, their limited scale posed challenges for fine-tuning large transformer-based models, such as overfitting and unstable convergence.
+Incorporating the C\# subset of the CodeReviewer benchmark mitigated these issues by supplying additional language-consistent samples without introducing domain overlap.
+To prevent data leakage, we included only C\# examples and verified that both datasets originated from distinct platforms (Gitea vs. GitHub) with no shared PRs.
+All data were re-indexed, deduplicated, and filtered to remove incomplete or non-compilable code snippets before unification.

+\textbf{Translation and Quality Validation.} Since the Lovion review comments were originally written in German, they were automatically translated into English using Python’s \texttt{googletrans} library (v4.0.0rc1, free API mode).
+To ensure translation fidelity, two bilingual annotators with professional English–German proficiency manually reviewed a stratified random sample of 200 translated comment pairs (\~6\% of the dataset).
+Each pair was rated on a 1–5 adequacy and fluency scale, yielding mean scores of 4.6 and 4.8, respectively.
+Inter-annotator agreement was substantial (Cohen’s $\kappa$ = 0.82), indicating consistent judgments.
+Disagreements were resolved through discussion until consensus was reached.
+Minor domain-specific inconsistencies (e.g., technical terms and C\#-specific vocabulary) were corrected during preprocessing, ensuring a high overall translation quality.

+\textbf{Language Configurations.} The resulting dataset supports three NL configurations used across experiments: (i) \textit{English-only}, consisting of translated Lovion comments and English samples from the CodeReviewer dataset; (ii) \textit{English+German}, preserving both original and translated Lovion comments; and (iii) \textit{Multilingual}, incorporating additional non-English samples (e.g., Chinese, Spanish, and French) from the CodeReviewer benchmark.
+Irrelevant or low-quality instances were removed during preprocessing to ensure consistency across configurations.
+These configurations are later used in the Review Comment Generation task to assess the effect of language composition on model performance.

-For each of the three downstream tasks, we created dedicated datasets.
-Each was randomly split into training (85\%), validation (7.5\%), and test (7.5\%) subsets.
-To mitigate ordering bias, all datasets were shuffled prior to splitting.
+\textbf{Data Splitting and Formatting.} For each of the three downstream tasks, we created dedicated datasets.
+All PRs were first chronologically sorted by submission date.
+We then partitioned the data sequentially into training (85\%), validation (7.5\%), and test (7.5\%) subsets, ensuring that newer PRs were never included in the training data relative to the test set.
+Within each subset, samples were randomly shuffled to mitigate potential ordering bias.